 Proposals could include: enhancing a course with a high DFW rate, developing of a capstone project for a certain major, developing a rigorous assessment method for a specific skill set in a major, enhancing of a course that has multiple sections and instructors, testing a certain intervention for first-generation students or other approaches to making excellence inclusive, interdisciplinary linking of a pair of courses, adding recitation sessions to a course, testing an active learning method in a particular course, etc. Projects can be within one course, a course series, or co-curricular.

 How can you apply?

-STEM faculty members may also apply for the STEM mini-grants offered through the STEM Center.
-These grants are awarded to a single faculty member instead of a group of faculty members like TIGS.
-Proposals will be available in October 2020.
+STEM faculty members may also apply for the STEM Teaching Enhancement Grant offered through the STEM Center.
+These grants are awarded to a single faculty member instead of a group of faculty members like TIGs.
+Proposals are currently available.